darchr/gem5art/docs/tutorials/spec2006-tutorial.md

 ![**Figure 1.**]( ../images/spec_tutorial_figure1.png "")
 A visual depict of how gem5 interacts with the host system. gem5 is configured to do the following: booting the Linux kernel, running the benchmark, and copying the SPEC outputs to the host system.
-However, since we are interested in getting the stats only for the benchmark, we configure gem5 to exit after the kernel is booted, and then we reset the stats before running the benchmark.
+However, since we are interested in getting the stats only for the benchmark, we will configure gem5 to exit after the kernel is booted, and then we reset the stats before running the benchmark.
-We use KVM for Linux booting process as we want to quickly boot the system, and after the booting process is complete, we switch to the desired detailed CPU to run the benchmark.
+We use KVM for Linux booting process to quickly boot the system, and after the process is complete, we switch to the desired detailed CPU to run the benchmark.
 Similarly, after the benchmark is complete, gem5 exits to host, which allows us to get the stats at that point.
-After that, we switch the CPU back to KVM, which allows us to quickly write the SPEC output files to the host.
+After that, optionally, we switch the CPU back to KVM, which allows us to quickly write the SPEC output files to the host.

 **Important:** gem5 will output the stats again when the gem5 run is complete.
 Therefore, we will see two stats in one file in stats.txt.